 Water absorption of the given bricks = ………….%

 |4.||Heavy-duty machine made bricks||5%|

 2. Crushing Strength or Compressive Strength Test on Bricks

 Bricks that are used for masonry construction are generally subjected to compressive loads thus it is necessary to determine the compressive strength of bricks.

-The compressive strength test is also known as the crushing strength test which is the important type of laboratory test conducted on bricks to determine the load-carrying capacity of bricks subjected to a compressive load utilizing compression testing machine.
+The compressive strength test is also known as the crushing strength test which is the important type of laboratory test conducted on bricks to determine the load-carrying capacity of bricks when subjected to a compressive load.
+This test is performed utilizing a compression testing machine.
 The test can be briefly explained as follows:

 APPARATUS AND MATERIAL REQUIRED